 Tris Speaker was one of the most prolific and underappreciated players in Red Sox history.
 Playing in the shadows of Ty Cobb during baseball’s “Dead Ball Era”, Speaker led the Red Sox to World Series championships in 1912 and 1915 and the Indians in 1920 as a player/manager.
 The “Grey Eagle” hit for high average, … Continue reading Underappreciated Baseball Great Tris Speaker

-Happy Birthday to baseball legend and American icon Babe Ruth, born on February 6, 1895.
 The discussion of two-way baseball players starts and ends with Babe Ruth.
-In the years before the infamous sale that sent Ruth from Boston to New York, the man known as the “Sultan of Swat” was baseball’s premier left-handed pitcher. … Continue reading Happy Birthday Babe Ruth
+In the years before the infamous sale that sent Ruth from Boston to New York, the man known as the “Sultan of Swat” was baseball’s premier left-handed pitcher.
+Ruth would later become the most prolific hitter in baseball history.
+Before his powerful uppercut … Continue reading Celebrating Babe Ruth

 As David Ortiz climbs the charts among baseball’s all-time great sluggers, we see the name Jimmie Foxx appear in the record books over and over again, but for some reason Ole Double-X is seldom discussed.
 Dubbed “The Beast” because of his powerful right-handed swings, Foxx was one of the most underappreciated players in baseball and … Continue reading David Oritz Makes Us Remember Legendary Slugger Jimmie Foxx